montana-williams/aws-terraform-registry/README.md

 Built by [Montana Williams](https://www.linkedin.com/in/montana-williams) — a Help Desk Analyst transitioning into cloud engineering.
 AWS Certified Cloud Practitioner, active security clearance, currently pursuing AWS Solutions Architect Associate.

-This registry grew out of building two portfolio projects — a HIPAA compliant patient portal and a PCI-DSS sports betting infrastructure — and wanting a reference that explained not just *how* to write the Terraform but *why* each decision was made.
+This registry grew out of building four portfolio projects — a HIPAA compliant patient portal, a PCI-DSS sports betting platform, a serverless AI agent automation platform, and a financial dashboard — and wanting a reference that explained not just *how* to write the Terraform but *why* each decision was made.

 If this helped you or you want to connect — find me on LinkedIn.